jharini/booknotes/system-design/system-design-interview/chapter28/README.md

  * How do we know the historical and current balances are correct? - correctness can be verified by recalculating all events from the start
  * How do we prove the system logic is correct after a code change? - we can run different versions of the code against the events and verify their results are identical

-Answering client queries about their balance can be addressed using the CQRS architecture - there can be multiple read-only state machines which are responsible for querying the historical state, based on the immutable events list:
+Answering client queries about their balance can be addressed using the CQRS(command-query responsibility segregation) architecture - there can be multiple read-only state machines which are responsible for querying the historical state, based on the immutable events list.
+Rather than publishing the state (balance information), event sourcing publishes all the events.
+The external world can rebuild any customized state itself --> CQRS architecture - one write state machine and multiple read state machines for custom queries - these read state machines can derive different state representations from the event queue.
+The state information is an audit trail that could help to reconcile the financial records.
+The read-only state machines lag behind to some extent but will always catch up.
+The architecture design is eventually consistent.
 ![cqrs-architecture](images/cqrs-architecture.png)

 # Step 3 - Design Deep Dive
 In this section we'll explore some performance optimizations as we're still required to scale to 1mil TPS.

 ## High-performance event sourcing
+Till now, command and event store is in Kafka and state store is in relational database.
 The first optimization we'll explore is to save commands and events into local disk store instead of an external store such as Kafka.

 This avoids the network latency and also, since we're only doing appends, that operation is generally fast for HDDs.